 - Motorcycles in vehicle blind spots

 - Obstructions caused by construction, building, and surrounding landscapes

-When you come close to reaching your statute of limitations, you must decide how to proceed.
+When you reach your statute of limitations, you must decide how to proceed.
 If your accident occurred in Las Vegas, Nevada Revised Statutes (NRS) §11.190 provides a two-year statute of limitations.
-Within two years of your accident, you must settle your claim or file a suit or you lose your right to make a claim.
+Within two years of your accident, you must settle your claim or file a suit, or you lose your right to make a claim.

 Complete a Free Case Evaluation form now

 Even if you resolve the liability issues and your recovery is complete, it doesn’t mean the liability insurer will negotiate fairly.
 As minimizing losses is an insurance company’s primary goal, they try to settle your claim for as little as possible.
 If your claim involves severe or catastrophic injuries, negotiations often reach a stalemate for several reasons:

 - Insurers set claim reserves and try to settle claims within that predicted dollar amount.

 - The person with the proper authority might not know or understand your claim’s value.

 - The person doing the negotiations can only negotiate with the authority granted by a manager or someone else with authority.